julianaajayi956/URBAN-BUILDING-STRUCTURE/README.md

 # Urban Building Structure
 ## Introduction
-Urbanization has transformed cities into complex ecosystems where buildings play a central role in shaping human activity, infrastructure, and sustainability.
-This project explores the structural organization of urban buildings, aiming to provide insights into spatial distribution, density, and architectural patterns that influence city planning and development.
+Urban development is shaped by the interaction of building characteristics, zoning regulations, and land use patterns.
+Understanding these relationships is crucial for planners, architects, and policymakers to make informed decisions about infrastructure, sustainability, and resource allocation.
+This project explores the Urban Building Structure Dataset to analyze how building density, footprint area, construction materials, and heights vary across different contexts.

 ### Objectives
 To analyze the structural layout of buildings in urban environments.